 Southwest Personal Card plus Southwest Business Card

 While Southwest does not allow you to have two personal cards open at the same time, you are allowed to open up both a personal card and a business card.
 For example, you can apply for the Southwest Rapid Rewards® Priority Credit Card plus the Southwest Rapid Rewards Performance Business Credit Card.
 That will earn you 40,000 points + 80,000 points for a total of 120,000 points.
 This will put you well over the 110,000 threshold and allow you to earn the pass with no extra work.
+Note: The offers change often, and these offers might not be currently available.

 The above are just two examples of card combinations, but really any personal card plus business card will work.
 Many readers have also had success with getting both business cards approved.